Candied bacon is becoming a popular ingredient in desserts, salads, etc. Here’s how to quickly make this sweet/salty treat!

 Recipe Source: http://www.davidlebovitz.com/2008/03/candied-bacon-i-1/

-- Bacon strips (as many as desired)
+- 8 strips Bacon strips (or as many as desired)

 - Preheat oven to 400 degrees.
 Cover a baking sheet with aluminum foil (or a silicone mat).

-- Sprinkle each piece of bacon with 1½ - 2 teaspoons brown sugar.
+Place bacon strips in single layer on foil.
+Sprinkle each piece of bacon with 1½ - 2 teaspoons brown sugar.